 Eligibility

-Must be in a city that has adopted Water Efficiency Standards
+Property is located in a city that has adopted Water Efficiency Standards.

 Must have existing well-maintained, living lawn in the project area at initial site visit.

-The project area must have 50% plant coverage at maturity.
-This does not include tree canopy, bulbs, and annuals.
+The project area must have 50% perennial plant coverage at maturity at the ground plane.
+This does not include tree canopy, annuals, or bulbs.

-The converted area must have drip irrigation on its own zone separated from any overhead spray irrigation, equipped with a filter and pressure regulator.
+The converted area must have drip irrigation on its own zone separated from any overhead spray irrigation.

 Drip emitters cannot exceed 5 gallons per hour.

-Micro-sprays, bubblers, adjustable drip emitters, and soaker hoses are not permitted as drip irrigation.
+Micro-sprays, bubblers, adjustable drip emitters, and soaker hoses are not permitted.
+To see examples of non-qualifying emitters, click here.

 Hardscape cannot exceed 50% of the front yard landscaped area or 75% of the backyard landscaped area.